gabrielcarreira/gabrielcarreira/README.md

 ### Projects & Contributions
 - [Brazu](https://brazu.io/): Co-founder & CTO, with Brazu everybody can ceate videos in a few clicks with plugins for After Effects ([Official Adobe Partner](https://www.adobevideopartner.com/partners/brazu/))
-- Keyflames: Founder, it's an Open Source plugin for convert After Effects animations to animated SVG, no JS required (Not released yet)
 - [LottieFiles Creator](https://creator.lottiefiles.com/): Ex Plugin Engineer at Creator, a web-based editor for creating animations optimized for the Lottie format

 <!---